What’s a Synovial Cyst?

 - Injection of steroids relieves the pain temporarily and facet injection helps to drain the excess synovial fluid.

-Neurosurgeons go for surgical options when the treatment becomes ineffective.
-Surgical treatment helps to remove the cyst permanently and decompress the spinal cord and nerve roots, just like a microdiscectomy technique.
+Neurosurgeons go for surgical options when the treatment turns ineffective.
+Surgical treatment helps to remove the cyst permanently and decompress the spinal cord and nerve roots, similar to a microdiscectomy technique.
 After removing the cyst, neurosurgeons fuse the affected joint to prevent the recurring of the cyst by performing a lumbar fusion surgery.

-If You Think You May Be Suffering From a Synovial Cyst in the Fort Worth Area, Contact Longhorn Brain & Spine Immediately To Get a Consultation.
+If You Think You Suffer From a Synovial Cyst in the Fort Worth Area, Contact Longhorn Brain & Spine Immediately To Get a Consultation.

 Acharya, R., Patwardhan, R. V, Smith, D. R., Willis, B. K., Fowler, M., & Nanda, A. (2006).
 Intraspinal synovial cysts : A retrospective study.
 54(23), 38–41.